-Paying homage to the variants of the DS, produced by custom coachbuilders when the car was in production from 1955 to 1974, Christophe Bihr and Gérard Godfroy took it upon themselves to build a “DS Grand Palais” in celebration of Citroën’s 100th year anniversary.
+Paying homage to the variants of the DS, produced by custom coachbuilders when the car was in production from 1955 to 1974, Gérard Godfroy took it upon himself to build a “DS Grand Palais” in celebration of Citroën’s 100th year anniversary.

-The project started over a dozen years ago when Christophe bought an old DS21 that he wanted to turn into a convertible.
+The project started over a dozen years ago when Christophe Bihr, a coachbuilder who has worked with Gérard for 35 years bought an old DS21 that he wanted to turn into a convertible.
 However, Gérard drew him a hardtop proposing to make a coupé.

 Christophe and Gérard have regularly collaborated on automotive projects.
-Christophe has been a car designer for more than 50 years.
-He worked in Gérard’s team on the Peugeot 205, from 1976 to 1978 and was one of the founders of Venturi Automobiles, in charge of the first phase of their auto-body creation from 1984 to 2000.
+Gérard has been a car designer for more than 50 years, working at Peugeot between 1976 and 1978.

 For the DS Gand Palais, Gérard travelled to Christophe Bihr’s workshop near Le Mans, a few weeks at a time, to sculpt the prototype.
 It was a real sculpture work.
 Everything was done to the eye, without a plan, just like real sculpting from stone but from polyurethane foam.
 Once the shaping was finished, Gérard then left the body-building to Christophe and his team, composed of two coach-builders, Guillaume Dirard and Tony Boisard.